Nitrogen Narcosis Sedation and Consciousness

 As the sedative effect increases with depth, the diver’s NOETIC consciousness will start to decline.

-Noetic consciousness involves the SEMANTIC memory – the long-term storage of learned facts and familiarity.
-This degrades the diver’s awareness of objects and events.
+Noetic consciousness involves the SEMANTIC memory.
+This is the long-term storage of learned facts and familiarity.
+The result of losing semantic memory is a diminished awareness of objects and events.

-They lose mental representation of the situation, not processing the mental connections needed to operate equipment or perform protocols and procedures when external events or plans require it.
+As a result, divers lose mental representation of the situation.
+They are not processing the mental connections needed to operate equipment or perform procedures when required.

-Degradation of a diver’s ability to mentally represent aspects of their dive is a significant reduction to their diving competency.
+Degradation of a diver’s ability to mentally represent their dive is a significant reduction to their diving competency.

 Noetic nitrogen narcosis sedation

-Mental representation is a definitive function of expertise; a diver’s increasing ability to mentally represent (or ‘visualize’) their dive in higher levels of detail before, during and after it is conducted is a major factor in what allows them to conduct more challenging dives.
+Mental representation is a definitive function of expertise.
+As such, it is a diver’s ability to mentally represent (or ‘visualize’) their dive in higher levels of detail.
+Obviously, that visualization is an important tool before, during, and after dives.
+As such, mental representation is a major factor enabling them to conduct more challenging dives.

-The loss of semantic memory can also be directly recognized through increasing difficulties holding information immediately in mind: for instance, checking an SPG reading then quickly forgetting what the read was… and having to recheck it again shortly afterwards.
+The loss of semantic memory can also be directly recognized through increasing difficulties holding information immediately in mind: for instance, checking an SPG reading then quickly forgetting what the read was… and had to recheck it again shortly afterward.

 The decline in noetic consciousness diminishes the ability to judge and react.
 Anything that is not directly stimulated by external events or objects will not be considered.
 Nothing can be ‘held in mind’.